April Growing Tips

 Codling Moth and Apple Maggot adults will soon be emerging from their over-wintering cocoons in the soil, usually coinciding with the initiation of new fruits on the apple trees.
 Now is a good time to prepare for monitoring coddling moth and apple maggot populations.
 Prior to petal fall in apples and Asian pears, install codling moth and apple maggot traps to monitor populations of both insects; #T161 and #T163.

 Codling moth adult numbers usually start to increase at petal fall.
 Apply sprays when the number of codling moths you see in the traps suddenly increases.
-See Plant Owners Manual page 16 for spray suggestions, or ask for control recommendations at your local co-operative extension service (find yours in the useful links page, after clicking on Growing Info in the top tool bar).
+See Plant Owners Manual page 16 for spray suggestions, or ask for control recommendations at your local co-operative extension service (find yours in the useful links page, after clicking on Grower's Info below).
+Only install the manufacturer's recommended number of pheromone traps/tree, adding extra traps will attract even more codling moth adults into your orchard, which could result in a higher rate of infestation in your fruit (unlike apple maggot).

 You don't like spraying?
 The new heavier weave Apple maggot control bags (#T167) we are offering this year may also help prevent codling moth larva from entering the fruit; if the bags go on the fruit early enough (with or before the increase in adult numbers), and the little caterpillar can't chew its way in.
 According to the Home Orchard Society of Oregon there is a way to improve codling moth control using the apple maggot control bags.
 Before you install the bags soak them in Surround®, a kaolin clay based insecticide.
 Here are their instructions: